Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/README.md

+*Note : This code is released into the public domain (CC0).
+It belongs to everyone.
+Use it, break it, improve it.
+The goal is not ownership, but the evolution of the idea.*

 # MRCC: Complexed Causal Reaction Model

 > **"We are not free to choose our causes, but we are the inevitable and unpredictable artisans of our effects."**